Ashley Blake

-Ashley Blake (born 1969 in Lozells, Birmingham, England) is a British television presenter and newsreader.
+Ashley Blake (born 1969) is a British television presenter and newsreader.
 A well-known personality in the English Midlands, he worked mostly for the BBC, where his credits include reporting and presenting on Midlands Today, the region's edition of Inside Out, and briefly on the TV series Watchdog.
 In September 2009 he was sentenced to two years' imprisonment after being convicted of wounding without intent.
 He was released on 8 June 2010, after serving nine months of his sentence, as part of the home curfew system for early release.
 He is now a Sky News reporter.

 Early life

-Blake grew up in the Lozells area of Birmingham in a single-parent household.
+Born in Lozells, Birmingham, Blake grew up in a single-parent household.
 He is mixed-race, and is the youngest of six children.

 Personal life

 Blake has one son Calam, together with his former partner Sharon Blatchford.

 After his mother died of cancer in 2000, he raised money for a cancer support charity.